DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Experiments

 For segmentation, we evaluate our architecture on ShapeNet (part segmentation) \cite{yi2016}.
 ShapeNet consists of 16,881 shapes from 16 categories.
 Each shape is annotated with up to six parts, totaling 50 parts.
 We use the point sampling of 2,048 points provided by the authors of PointNet~\cite{Qi2017a} and the train/validation/test split follows \cite{Chang2015ShapeNet}.
 The operators are constructed with 30 neighbors and ground-truth normals to define tangent spaces ($\lambda=0.001$).
 The xyz-coordinates are provided as input to the network, which is trained for 200 epochs.
 During testing, we evaluate each shape with ten random augmentations and aggregate the results with a voting procedure.
 Such a voting approach is used in the most recent works that we compare with.

-The results are shown in \Cref{table:part_segmentation}, where our approach, especially the U-ResNet variant, improves upon the state-of-the-art approaches on the mean instant IoU metric and in many of the shape categories.
+The results are shown in \autoref{table:part_segmentation}, where our approach, especially the U-ResNet variant, improves upon the state-of-the-art approaches on the mean instance IoU metric and in many of the shape categories (full breakdown in the supplemental material).
 For each category, DeltaConv is either comparable to or better than other architectures and significantly better than the most related intrinsic approaches (PointNet++ and DGCNN).
-We also visualize the features of our simple architecture in \Cref{fig:featurevis} to give an idea of the features derived by the network.
+In \autoref{fig:featurevis}, we provide feature visualizations to give an idea of the features derived by the network.